tyrauber/stock_quote/README.md

 # stock_quote

-A ruby gem that retrieves stock quotes and historical pricing from ~~google~~ yahoo.
+A ruby gem that retrieves stock quotes and historical pricing from ~~google~~ ~~yahoo~~...

 # Update

-On May 17th, 2017, Yahoo discontinued portions of the finance API related to historical quotes.
+On November 1st, 2017, Yahoo Finance terminated public access to the API:

+`It has come to our attention that this service is being used in violation of the Yahoo Terms of Service.
+As such, the service is being discontinued.
+For all future markets and equities data research, please refer to finance.yahoo.com.`

+As a result, the stock_quote gem ceases to function in it's current state.

+Solutions are welcome.

 ## Installation